-Patients with heart diseases can have jaundice due to congestive liver.
+Patients with heart diseases can have jaundice due to the congestive liver.
 Certain drugs like anti-tuberculosis drugs can also cause jaundice this is called as toxic hepatitis.

-Reticulocytes may be raised and depending on the type of hemolytic anemia the patients may have a positive coombs test (autoimmune hemolytic anemia).
+Reticulocytes may be raised and depending on the type of hemolytic anemia the patients may have a positive Coombs test (autoimmune hemolytic anemia).

 Liver function tests:

 Raised bilirubin may be conjugated in liver disease and obstructive jaundice while unconjugated in hemolytic anemia.
 Prothrombin time, albumin and total proteins are usually low when the liver synthetic function is compromised.

 Investigations to find the underlying cause:

-Other investigations which are required include ultrasound of the abdomen to look for the liver architecture, splenomegaly, Ascites (fluid in the abdomen), hepatic veins flow and portal vein pressure.
-Hepatitis B and C serology should always be done in case of chronic hepatitis.
+Other investigations which are required include an ultrasound of the abdomen to look for the liver architecture, splenomegaly, Ascites (fluid in the abdomen), hepatic veins flow and portal vein pressure.
+Hepatitis B and C serology should always be done in the case of chronic hepatitis.

-Patients may be advised CT scan of the abdomen in casea tumor in the liver, gallbladder pancreas or the gut is suspected.
+Patients may be advised CT scan of the abdomen in case a tumor in the liver, gallbladder pancreas or the gut is suspected.
 Other investigations include MRCP and ERCP to look for the biliary channels.

-Alpha fetoprotein may be recommended for patients with hepatocellular carcinoma or liver cancer similarly other tumor markers like CA 19-9 may be done for pancreatic cancer and CEA levels for patients with gut malignancy metastasizing to the liver.
+Alpha-fetoprotein may be recommended for patients with hepatocellular carcinoma or liver cancer.
+Similarly, other tumor markers like CA 19-9 may be done for pancreatic cancer and CEA levels for patients with gut malignancy metastasizing to the liver.

 What if jaundice is left untreated

-How to prevent yourself from getting jaundice?
+How to prevent yourself from Jaundice?

 One can prevent self from getting infected with hepatitis A or E by drinking clean water and eating hygienic food.
 Vaccination is available for hepatitis B and is very effective.

-Secondary hemochromatosis may be avoided by using iron chelation therapy and avoid eating iron rich food items or supplements.
+Secondary hemochromatosis may be avoided by using iron chelation therapy and avoid eating iron-rich food items or supplements.
 This is also true for patients with primary hemochromatosis.

 What signs should alert you to see a doctor?